Geonkick-Synthesizer/geonkick/doc/Documentation.md

 Here are the parameters:

-  - Enable/disable filter.
-Green radio button in the filter top left box corner, or just right clicking on the filter box.
+  - "Filter" - buttons that enable/disale filter
-  - Filter cutoff frequency "Frequency".
-The knob range is logarithmic from 20Hz to 20kHz.
+  - Cutoff knob - controls the cutoff frequency of the filter, the range is logarithmic (20Hz - 20kHz).
+  - "Cutoff" - the button the will show the cutoff envelope
   - Resonance "Q".
 The knob is logarithmic ranging from 0.01 to 10.
   - Filter type "LP", "BP", and "HP".
-Radio buttons for low-pass, band-pass, and high-pass.
+Buttons for low-pass, band-pass, and high-pass.

+Issues:
-The filter becomes unstable for some extremal combination of cutoff frequency and Q parameter.
+   - The filter becomes unstable for some extremal combination of cutoff frequency and Q parameter.
    If the filter becomes unstable the percussion graph will be hard limited.
    There is a need to work with Q factor in order to use the cutoff in the desired range.

 #### Distortion

 The distortion effect is applied after general filter.
 Has the following controls:

- - "Input" - the limiter for the input
+ - Input - the limiter for the input
- - "Volume" - the output volume
+ - Volume - the output volume
+ - Volume envelope (accessed with "Volume" button)
- - "Drive" - controls the amount of distortion
+ - Drive - controls the amount of distortion
- - Drive envelope, accessible from the envelopes menu
+ - Drive envelope (accessed with "Drive" button)

 #### Compressor